Garfield Gets Real: Box office

 The film was only released theatrically in Turkey.
 The film started at second in its opening weekend, grossing $592,974 from 130 theaters, with an average of $4,561 per theater.
 The film stayed second the next weekend, falling 34.1% to $390,688, before dropping down to third in its third weekend, decreasing 30.9% to $269,798.
 The film fell down to fifth in its fourth weekend, decreasing 40.8% to $159,768.

 Critical reception

-The film received negative reviews from critics.
+The film received generally negative reviews from critics.
 Brian Costello awarded the film 2 out of 5 stars, criticizing the juvenile humor, but writing, "this movie is best for younger children and fans of the Garfield comic strip".

 Video game

-A video game based on the film, Garfield Gets Real, was released in the United States on July 21, 2009 and received negative reviews.
+A video game for the Nintendo DS based on the film, Garfield Gets Real, was released in the United States on July 21, 2009 and received negative reviews.

 Sequels

 Despite its negative critical reception, and only earning a total of $1.7 million on a budget of $10 million, the film was the first of a trilogy of computer-animated Garfield films, with a sequel, Garfield's Fun Fest, being released in 2008, and another, Garfield's Pet Force, in 2009.